 On this trip I think we should notice it, explore it a little, to see if in that strange separation of what man is from what man does we may have some clues as to what the hell has gone wrong in this twentieth century.
 I don’t want to hurry it.
 That itself is a poisonous twentieth-century attitude.
 When you want to hurry something, that means you no longer care about it and want to get on to other things.
 I just want to get at it slowly, but carefully and thoroughly, with the same attitude I remember was present just before I found that sheared pin.
 It was that attitude that found it, nothing else.
 [Emphasis added.]

 Based on my experience, many people prepare their presentations with the same attitude as the mechanics and technical writers in the excerpt above.
 They do the work, but not in a meaningful way.
 And thus, they do a disservice to themselves and, more importantly, their audiences.

 You have to care about your audience and, by extension, your presentation.
 When you care about your presentation you will prepare it carefully and thoughtfully, with the audience in mind.
 If you don’t care, you are more likely to do a poor job and, as a result, waste people’s time.

-The next time you have a presentation, show some care for your audience as you prepare.
+The next time you have a presentation, follow the lesson from Zen and the Art of Motorcycle Maintenance.
+Show some care for your audience as you prepare.
 Your presentation will hum along like a well-tuned motorcycle.